david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Simulate entire matches instead of just using probabilities
-  - Simulated player games can generate match stats for heroes, also stat gains based on performance
-  - Enemy heroes can also get match stats
+- Add power ups to map
+- add a warning screen when doing a hard reset

 ## Future Features (ordered by priority)

-- Add power ups to map

 - Show scores of previous matches
 - Trades with other teams